PUPPY INFORMATION AND CARE SHEET

 AKC CHIHUAHUA STANDARD

-A graceful, alert, swift-moving little dog with a saucy expression, compact, and with terrier-like
+A graceful, alert, swift-moving little dog with a saucy expression, compact, and with terrier-like qualities of temperament.

 Size, Proportion , Substance: